 Every culture comprises interconnected elements that work together to preserve the status quo.
 While team-level changes may appear successful at first glance, only the long-term effects of the organizational culture’s interconnecting components will ensure that modifications are eventually drawn back in.

-Your organization’s leadership should have a lean-Agile mindset.
+Your organization’s leadership teams should have a lean-Agile mindset.
 They should emphasize value, flow, and continual development.
 The leadership should be open to accepting the idea of failing fast.
 Also, the continuing change should be the prime learning stream for the top people.

 In any Agile transformation effort, the leaders should be open to questioning the status quo and taking a different approach to managing.
 To support the change, the lean-Agile mindset will encourage servant control.